ukiecglobal

 All set to go

 Congratulations!
 You’re embarking on an incredible journey.
-Before you travel abroad, there are a lot of small but crucial things to think about, and your UKIEC counselor will help you with them.
-This will cover things like currency exchange, insurance, lodging, SIM cards, bank account opening, national regulations, and cultural adjustment.
-To assist you get ready for student life in your new nation, we also hold frequent pre-departure sessions all year long.
+Before you go abroad, there are plenty of little but important things to consider, and your UKIEC counselor will assist you with them.
+This will include things such as currency exchange, insurance, accommodation, SIM cards, opening a bank account, national laws, and cultural adaptation.
+To help you prepare for student life in your new country, we also organize regular pre-departure sessions throughout the year.